markevans/dragonfly/README.md

 Known Issues
 ============
-There are known issues with the json gem version 1.5.2 which can potentially cause an "incorrect sha" error for files with non-ascii characters in the name.
-Please see (https://github.com/markevans/dragonfly/issues/387) for more information.
+There are known issues when using with json gem version 1.5.2 which can potentially cause an "incorrect sha" error for files with non-ascii characters in the name.
+Please see https://github.com/markevans/dragonfly/issues/387 for more information.

 Suggestions/Questions
 =====================